dfinity/motoko/doc/md/reference/style.md

     let result = traverse(graph);
     ```

--   The name of predicate functions returning `Bool` should use an `is` or `has` prefix or a similar description of the tested property (as a verb in indicative form).
+-   The name of predicate functions returning `Bool` should use an `is` or `has` prefix or a similar description of the tested property.

     ``` motoko no-repl
     class Set<X>() {